 If you’re bringing home a new German Shepherd puppy, or introducing a puppy to your older GSD, you should introduce the two dogs slowly.
 Make sure you are supervising the two dogs every time they meet.
 First, they should meet in a neutral area outside of the home.

 If things go well at the first meeting, you can go ahead with a shared activity, like a walk together.
 But, if either dog seems stressed or unhappy during any meetings, you should stop the session.
 Try to avoid including toys or food – anything that could be a source of conflict.

 For more tips and advice, take a look at this complete guide to introducing a puppy to an older dog.

 Are German Shepherds Good with Unfamiliar Dogs?

 Are German Shepherds good with other dogs that they don’t already know or live with?
 This can depend a lot on how well socialized they are.

+Generally, as such a loyal breed, GSDs can be wary of new people and animals.
 But, studies have shown that dogs who were socialized well as puppies are less likely to display aggressive behaviors as adults.

 So, to get a German Shepherd that gets along well with other dogs, socialize them well to as many unfamiliar dogs as possible when they are under 16 weeks of age.